Isotonic propensity score matching: Multivariate covariates

 \end{thm}

-Note that based on Newey (1994), the semiparametric efficiency bound for estimating $\tau$ with known $\alpha_{0}$ is given by $\mathbb{E}[\{m(Z)+M(Z)\}\{m(Z)+M(Z)\}^{\prime}]$.
-The additional term $A(Z)$ can be interpreted as an influence of estimating the index coefficients $\alpha_{0}$.
-In Section \ref{subsec:Monte-Carlo-m} below, we present a simulation result to illustrate that the proposed ATE estimator $\tilde{\tau}$ outperforms the probit matching estimator in every sample size, even for the case that the true propensity score is a probit (the correct specification).
-We also note that $\tilde{\tau}$ is free from tuning constants, such as bandwidths or series lengths.
+Note that the semiparametric efficiency bound for estimating $\tau$ with known $\alpha_{0}$ is given by $\mathbb{E}[\{m(Z)+M(Z)\}\{m(Z)+M(Z)\}^{\prime}]$ (see, e.g., Newey, 1994).
+The additional term $A(Z)$ can be interpreted as the influence of estimating the index coefficients $\alpha_{0}$.
+This influence is also faced by parametric matching estimators.
+In general, our proposed method uses the matched sets, in which the number of matches increases to infinite, so it better balances the variance and bias in the second stage and should asymptotically outperform any matching method with fixed numbers of matches.
+In Section \ref{subsec:Monte-Carlo-m} below, we present simulation results to illustrate that the proposed ATE estimator $\tilde{\tau}$ outperforms the probit matching estimator in every sample size, even in the case that the true propensity score is a probit (the correct specification).

+Theoretically, the additional term $A(Z)$ can be avoided by using a semiparametric weighting estimator.
+However, the costs are strong assumptions on the smoothness of the propensity scores (typically, $7\cdot\dim(X)$-th continuous differentiability; see Hirano, Imbens and Ridder, 2003) and a proper choice of smoothing parameters.
+Our proposed method only requires the propensity score to be once continuously differentiable, and it does not involve smoothing parameters, such as bandwidths or series lengths.